thiago-a-souza/MongoDB/README.md

 ## Index Options
 ### Unique

-This index option enforces unique values, including null values, for single or compound fields.
+This index option enforces unique values, including nulls, for single or compound fields.
 It cannot store duplicate values or create a unique key on a collection that already has duplicate values on the specified key(s).
 Also, it allows creating a unique key on a missing field.

 ```
 > db.example.drop()